mhanberg/blog/_posts/2018-10-23-reducers-exploring-state-management-in-react.md

 Isolating our state transformations this way can be beneficial when it comes to unit testing; our reducer is just plain JavaScript (no React).
 We fully extracted all state transformations into the reducer, but you are free to only pull out the ones that can benefit from the indirection.

-This also allows you to get a taste for how Redux might feel in your codebase without having to add it to your project just yet.
+I have added this technique to a React codebase that was written with no state management patterns in mind, and I found that it really simplified and focused each component.

+By creating the `dispatch` function, we are able to pass only one function as a prop to child components if they need to manipulate their parent's state.
+I found that this drastically reduces [prop drilling](https://blog.kentcdodds.com/prop-drilling-bb62e02cb691).

 ## Drawbacks

-This increases indirection and adds boilerplate to your code, which can have negative consequences if not implemented for the right reasons.
+While this allows you to pass fewer callbacks to your child components, you will still need to thread it through your component tree if you want to modify top-level state from a leaf-node.

-If you ever think to yourself (like how I felt writing the above contrived example), "Why am I even doing this?" your component might not be complex enough to warrant this.
+If you're implementing this pattern and think to yourself (like how I felt writing the above contrived example), "Why am I even doing this?" your component(s) might not be complex enough to warrant this.

 ## Wrapping Up